IamSoo/tl-data-eng-interview/README.md

 * Python : Easy to use scripting language with different libs for big data analysis.
 * Docker : Helps to containerize everything so that apps can be scaled, reproduced and easily deployed on dev, test and prod.
 * Postgre : Open source db which cab be easily scaled.
-* Pytest : Pytest is used for the unit testing,
+* Pytest : Pytest is used for the unit testing.

 ## The Implementation & Steps to Run
 * Airflow is the heart of the processing in our case.
+* It orchestrates everything.
-* It downloads the xml and csv files.
+* Downloads the xml and csv files.
 * Initiates the processing.
 * Also inserts the data into db.